310mc/https-310mc.github.io-tl/source/_posts/motor_show/motor_show.md

 categories:
 - [Enstars, ES!!]
 - [Enstars, Ryuseitai]
-- [Enstars, Alkaloid]
+- [Enstars, ALKALOID]
 tags:
 - Event Story
 - Story Index
 - Akira
 description: "[ES!!]
 As Tetora struggles to find his ground as the Ryuseitai-N leader, Shinobu finds a job for them to do.
-They need one more unit for the job, and ask Alkaloid for help…"
+They need one more unit for the job, and ask ALKALOID for help…"
 permalink: motor_show/
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">